FFmpeg/FFV1/README.md

 A Makefile is provided that can produce the PDF and RFC outputs.

+## Version Handling

+The ffv1.md file is currently intended to be used to produce documentation for both FFV1 versions 0, 1, and 3 as well as FFV1 version 4.
+Lines containing `{V4}` will be suppressed from the version 0,1,3 outputs while lines containing `{V3}` will be suppressed from the version 4 outputs.

 ## Code of Conduct

 Please note that this project is developed under the [FFmpeg Code of Conduct](https://www.ffmpeg.org/developer.html#Code-of-conduct).
 By participating in this project you agree to abide by its terms.